McStasMcXtrace/iFit/iOptim/README.txt

+Version: $Revision: 1.4 $

+All functions here are meant to minimize an objective scalar function (usually down to zero).
+The general syntax is the same as the one of fminsearch, including standard Matlab optimizer options.

+  fmin<method> (objFun, pars, options)

+A usual 'options' structure is
+        Display: 'iter'
+    MaxFunEvals: 2000
+        MaxIter: 400
+         TolFun: 1.0000e-06
+           TolX: 1.0000e-06
+    FunValCheck: []
+      OutputFcn: 'fminplot'
+       PlotFcns: []

+The 'fminplot' show the optimization procedure criterai and first 1-3 parameter values during the optimization.

-Credits: all obtained on Matlab Central except CMA-ES
+Credits: all obtained on Matlab Central except CMA-ES and solvopt
 -------
 OpenOpt by Dmitrey Kroshko, National Science Academy of Ukraine, Institute of
     cybernetics, 2006